-All of our waste is split into different streams at the point of disposal.
+All our waste is split into nine different streams at the point of disposal.
 With more emphasis on splitting streams we are one of the first organisations to exceed the required six categories for separation of waste (due to become UK Law in early 2023).
-In 2018, the firm introduced new recycling bins in our staff restaurant and every kitchen, as well as additional recycling stations on all floors, allowing staff to split rubbish into general waste, plastic, cans and cardboard, compostable containers and take-away cups, food and glass.
+In 2018, the Firm introduced new recycling bins in our staff restaurant and every kitchen, as well as additional recycling stations on all floors, allowing staff to split rubbish into general waste, plastic, cans and cardboard, compostable containers and take-away cups, food and glass.

 Here are a few helpful steps we would recommend members of staff should follow to reduce waste and stop cross contamination:

-- all disposable coffee cups (purchased from outside Travers Smith) should go into the specially provided standalone bins in each kitchen
+- all disposable coffee cups (purchased from outside Travers Smith) should go into the newly introduced compostable waste bin

 - use waste bins provided and split waste accordingly

-- rinse out any plastic containers before placing in the recycling bins
+- rinse out any containers before placing in the recycling bins

-- if food packaging cannot be cleaned/rinsed of food then place in general waste
+- if food packaging cannot be cleaned/rinsed then place in general waste

 - depleted batteries should be disposed of using the recycling bins situated in Braithwaite's and General Office

-We are fully committed to achieving 'nil to landfill', and therefore also recycle confidential waste, batteries, toner and cartridges, fluorescent tubes, other electrical waste and cardboard and glass.
+We are fully committed to achieving 'nil to landfill', and therefore are also recycling confidential waste, batteries, toner and cartridges, fluorescent tubes, other electrical waste.

 Travers Smith was awarded a Recycling Gold Standard Award in 2017 by waste management company First Mile.
-Out of 20,000 commercial customers in London, the firm finished in third place with 98 per cent of our waste being recycled.
+Out of 20,000 commercial customers in London, the Firm finished in third place with 98 per cent of our waste being recycled.
 The circular economy national recycling target is 44% due to rise to 65% in 2035 so this highlights what a great achievement this was.

-All of the firm's general waste is sent to the Belvedere Incinerator, which converts the waste into clean energy to power up to 100,000 homes every year.
+All the Firm's general waste is sent to the Belvedere Incinerator, which converts the waste into clean energy to power up to 100,000 homes every year.
 The leftover ash is turned into products to be used to build roads all over the UK.